Alex Salmond: Relations with SNP post–Sturgeon

+a practicing Muslim, said that he does not "legislate on the basis of [his] faith".
+Salmond repeated the accusation that Yousaf, the only leadership candidate who had been an MSP at the time of that vote, had missed the final vote due to pressure from religious people, although Yousaf did vote in support of the Bill at other stages.
+The SNP Westminster Deputy Leader Mhairi Black credited this to Salmond's support for Yousaf's rival candidates.

+Following Yousaf's selection as First Minister, Salmond continued his criticisms, calling on Yousaf, to "sweep that nonsense [Sturgeon's policy agenda] away" and change direction, and for Yousaf to end the power-sharing agreement with the Greens which kept the SNP in office.
+In 2024, Yousaf expressed his regret and disappointment at the breakdown of his relationship with Salmond, whom he had previously admired, saying Salmond "now spends a fair bit of his time laying the boot into the SNP and trying to damage me", adding: "It feels difficult to think that [his motivations] are anything other than to try and replace the SNP which is never going to happen."

+Personal life and death

 Personal life

 Salmond married Moira McGlashan in 1981.
 Moira was a senior civil servant 17 years his senior, and became his boss when he joined the Scottish Office in the 1970s.
-They have no children.
-They closely protect their private lives and live in a converted mill in Strichen, Aberdeenshire.
+They had no children.
+They closely protected their private lives and lived in a converted mill in Strichen, Aberdeenshire.

-Salmond is a member of the Church of Scotland and considers himself to be a religious man.
+Salmond was a member of the Church of Scotland and considered himself to be a religious man.

-Salmond's main interests outside of work and politics are golf, horse racing, football and reading.
+Salmond's main interests outside of work and politics were golf, horse racing, football, and reading.
 He succeeded Robin Cook as a racing tipster for Glasgow's Herald newspaper.
-He supports the Scotland national football team and Heart of Midlothian FC, and sometimes attends matches.
-He takes an interest in Scottish cultural life, as well as watching Star Trek and listening to country music.
+He supported the Scotland national football team and Heart of Midlothian FC, and sometimes attended matches.
+He also took an interest in Scottish cultural life, as well as watching Star Trek and listening to country music.